dotnet/aspire/docs/repo-instructions.md

 # Building the repo

-You can build the repo from the command line by simply `dotnet build .\Aspire.sln`.
+You can build the repo from the command line by simply `.\build.cmd`.

 You can launch VS with: